hongseok-yang/probprog17/README.md

 ## 1. Important Announcements

+#### [September 16 2017] 1.
+No lecture on October 2.

+Since the government decided to make October 2 a holiday, there will be no lecture on that day.
+So, there will be no lectures on the following dates:

+1. October 2 (Mon) and October 4 (Wed) - Chuseok
+3. October 9 (Mon) - Hangul Proclamation Day
+4. October 16 (Mon) and October 18 (Wed) - Midterm Exam Period
+5. November 13 (Mon) and November 15 (Wed) - Business Trip
+6. December 11 (Mon) and December 13 (Wed) - Final Exam Period

+#### [September 16 2017] 2.
+Schedule of group interviews this week.

+As we announced, there will be individual group meetings with Hongseok on Thursday and Friday this week.
+Here is a tentative schedule.

+1. 7:00pm - 7:40pm on September 21 (Thu) : Donghyun, Hyunsoo, Hyunsoo
+2. 7:40pm - 8:20pm on September 21 (Thu) : Junoh, Sujin, Changwha
+3. 8:20pm - 9:00pm on September 21 (Thu) : Junghun, Wonyeol
+4. 7:00pm - 7:40pm on September 22 (Fri) : Junmin, Juhee
+5. 7:40pm - 8:20pm on September 22 (Fri) : Ly Le, Minkee, Junoh

+* place: E3-1, 3403 (Hongseok's office)

+If this schedule does not work, let us know it as soon as possible.
+Before each meeting, consider one or two possible topics of your project, or a few directions that you would like to pursue in your project.
+The goal of this meeting is to help you to pick a topic and to figure out what to do.

 #### [August 29 2017] [Homework 0](https://github.com/hongseok-yang/probprog17/blob/master/Homework/Homework0/homework0.pdf) is out.

 You don't have to submit your answer.
 But we strongly recommend you to try it.
 This homework will teach you how to run Anglican.